enonic/app-simple-idprovider/README.md

-# Simple Auth App for Enonic XP
+# Simple ID Provider App for Enonic XP

 This app contains an ID Provider displaying a simple login page on 401/403 errors.
 The ID Provider uses basic access authentication to log the user.